taflaj/taflaj.github.io/_posts/2024-05-10-perfect-desktop.md

 title:  "The quest for the perfect desktop"
 categories: technology linux
 ---
-TL;DR On my desktop PC I'm currently running Fedora Silverblue 40.
+On my desktop PC I'm currently running Fedora Silverblue 40.
 Same on my laptop, but rebased to Sway Atomic.
+It took me significant time and effort to come here, though.

 ## A very long history in the making